Structuring of digital securities

 A lock-up period is often defined when securities are issued.
 During this period, it is technically ensured that your digital securities cannot be transferred between investors.
 Thus you have the possibility to enter the primary market alone without the influence of investors.

 Define the rights that each investor should be entitled to.
-All rights and obligations under the asset contract shall be represented by the tokens on the Ethereum blockchain.
+All rights and obligations under the asset contract shall be represented by the tokens on the DLT-network.

 The rights under the asset contract are not represented by a security or certificate and the investor shall not be entitled to claim securitization.

-In the case of a hard fork, the issuer can technically decide which part of the network to use.
+In the case of a hard fork or if the network becomes unusable, the issuer can technically decide which protocol, network, or part of the network to use.
 You can define more detailed off-chain governance structures for such a case in the asset contract.

 Smart contracts can be updated by the issuer due to security reasons.
 You can define more detailed off-chain governance structures for such a case in the asset contract.

-The content of the asset contract will be set out in the smart contract underlying the assets.
+The content of the asset contract will be set out in the smart contract underlying the asset by uploading a hash digest of a PDF file containing the asset contract.
 You should include the address of the smart contract within the asset contract.

 The content of this asset contract and of all its amendments should be stored in public immutable storage where it can be retrieved by a cryptographic hash of a file with such content.
-The investor should have access to the asset contract and all amendments by inspecting the smart contract which is publicly available on the Ethereum blockchain.
+The investor should have access to the asset contract and all amendments by inspecting the smart contract which is publicly available via the DLT-network.